 How much does it cost and how do I pay?

-We require a $250 deposit for first time customers.
+We require a $250 deposit to reserve your beef.
 You can pay online here.
 You can place a deposit any time after the first of the year for the season you want to purchase beef in.
 The earlier you can place your deposit, the better, to ensure that we have beef left.
 Once you place your order, we will schedule you on a butcher date.
 Our harvest season runs from July to October.
 When your beef is ready, we will contact you with the final balance.

 What the heck do I get when i buy a side/half beef?

 Am I getting a hindquarter or a forequarter?

 We sell mixed quarters, so you will be getting a mix of front and back cuts.
 For this reason we do not offer custom cuts on quarters!
 You will receive a standard cut and wrap package.

 What does grass fed mean?
 Is that different from grass finished?

 Grass finished means that the animal was brought to butcher weight only by eating grass.
 This used to be synonymous with grass fed, but some producers now advertise their product as grass fed, even if they are finishing their animals on grain.
 You may also see beef advertised as "corn free" that is finished on other grains.
 Lazy R Beef is 100% grass fed and finished and is never fed any grain.

 What do your cows do in the winter?